Indian Head Massage Course in London

 • Have reliable internet access

-• Be able to attend all compulsory training and assessment dates
+• Be able to attend compulsory training and assessment dates

-• Have time to complete home study and coursework
+• Allow sufficient time for home study and practical work

-• Provide a suitable adult model for the practical examination
+• Provide a suitable examination model where required

 Practical Participation